vicecarloans/SSR-React/README.md

-# React Server Side rendering
+# React Server Side Rendering

 Custom Server Side Rendering React Redux React-Router Project.
 This could act as a starter template for your project if you do not want to take the approach of creating a SPA with `create-react-app`